chrisweb/chris.lu/README_WIP.md

 #### notched boxes or buttons using css only (with fake border)

-3) this technique is very similar to the previous one, the only difference is that we will use 2 html elements, one inside of the other and the one inside will be slightly smaller than the one that is the container, this way we create a fake border, this is a nice technique to add a border to an element that uses the `clip-path` css property, the only thing this solution lacks is support for shadows, so if you want a border and a shadow around the shape itself too, then this solution will not be enough
+3) this technique is very similar to the previous one, the only difference is that we will use 2 html elements, one inside of the other and the one inside will be slightly smaller than the one that is the container, this way we create a fake border, this is a nice technique to add a border to an element that uses the `clip-path` css property, the only thing this solution lacks is support for shadows, so if you want a border and a shadow around the shape itself too, then this solution will not be enough but the next chapter will show you how to also add shadow

 <https://codepen.io/bennettfeely/pen/azJWWX>